baidarka/slag-in-de-rondte/README.md

 If all works:

-- Gently punch holes in the game board at the 5 island lighthouses (using a 4mm hollow pipe tool).
+- Gently punch holes in the game board at the 5 island lighthouses.
 - Place the LED's in the board game.
-- Solder wires to connect the LEDs + resistors (1 kOhm; nice and dim LEDs)
+- Solder wires to connect the LEDs + resistors
 - Use the red and green LED for Harlingen Haven
   (when arriving at the harbor the red harbor light is on your port side)